Hadacol

 Hadacol was a patent medicine marketed as a vitamin supplement.
 Its principal attraction, however, was that it contained 12 percent alcohol (listed on the tonic bottle's label as a "preservative"), which made it quite popular in the dry counties of the southern United States.
 It was the product of four-term Louisiana State Senator Dudley J. LeBlanc, a Democrat from Erath in Vermilion Parish in southwestern Louisiana.
 He was not a medical doctor, nor a registered pharmacist, but had a strong talent for self-promotion.
 Time magazine once described him as "a stem-winding salesman who knows every razzle-dazzle switch in the pitchman's trade".

-Origins

-In 1943, LeBlanc conceived the idea that became "Hadacol" in New Orleans when he had persistent pain in his foot and elsewhere.
-He asked a doctor to give him medication for pain; then he found that what the doctor gave him was a B-vitamin elixir, which he proposed to duplicate with a few changes and sell to a mass consumer market.
-(Years later, reports arose saying that LeBlanc had offered the doctor a share of the business, but the medical man refused.
-On a return visit, LeBlanc allegedly took a bottle with a few drops remaining of the medicine when the nurse had left the room.)
-LeBlanc said that his research showed that vitamins taken collectively would yield greater results than a single vitamin for a specific problem.

 Dosage

 The label on the tonic's bottle clearly stated that the recommended dosage (1 tablespoonful taken 4 times a day) was to be taken "...in a 1/2 glass of water after meals and before retiring".
 However, some pharmacies in dry counties were known to sell it by the shot-glass and at least one bar in New Orleans' French Quarter was known to sell a "Tassel Cocktail" with Hadacol as an ingredient.
 In Northbrook, Illinois, a suburb of Chicago, sales of Hadacol were limited to liquor stores.